 Recently some reports have trickled out of the Middle East of Syrian and Yazidi girls being forced into sex slavery by ISIS captors.
 And in other areas affected by war, or where massive migrations are occurring, people can become easy prey for these operations.
 As for forced labor this is another aspect of slavery that exists in some areas of the developing world; to assume that slavery ended in the whole world when it ended in the USA is quite naïve.

-To his credit President Obama has addressed this issue.
-He has stated:
+To his credit President Obama has addressed this issue: